jumpnow/jumpnowtek-site/_posts/2015-12-04-Raspberry-Pi-Systems-with-Yocto.md

     Subtitle count: 0, state: off, index: 1, delay: 0
     V:PortSettingsChanged: 1920x1080@25.00 interlace:0 deinterlace:0 anaglyph:0 par:1.25 display:5 layer:0 alpha:255 aspectMode:0

-I was not able to run a `eglfs` Qt app on the RPi DSI display while playing a movie with omxplayer on the HDMI display.
-Perhaps a `linuxfb` Qt app that doesn't use the GPU could run simultaneously.
+I was not able to run a **eglfs** Qt app on the RPi DSI display while simultaneously playing a movie with omxplayer on the HDMI display.
+Perhaps a **linuxfb** Qt app that doesn't use the GPU could run simultaneously.
 Some more testing is needed.

 #### Using the Raspberry Pi Camera

-The [raspicam][rpi_camera_module] command line tools are installed with the `console-image`.
+The [raspicam][rpi_camera_module] command line tools are installed with the **console-image** or any image that includes the **console-image**

 * raspistill
 * raspivid
 * raspiyuv

-To enable the RPi camera, add or edit the following in the RPi configuration file `config.txt`
+To enable the RPi camera, add or edit the following in the RPi configuration file **config.txt**

     start_x=1
     gpu_mem=128
     disable_camera_led=1   # optional for disabling the red LED on the camera

-To get access to `config.txt`, mount the boot partition first
+To get access to **config.txt**, mount the boot partition first

     root@rpi# mkdir /mnt/fat
     root@rpi# mount /dev/mmcblk0p1 /mnt/fat